lubomirqa/SeleniumPageObjectFromScratch/README.md

 ## Using Browser Factory pattern

+## Retry Analyzer
+*General idea is to set specific amount of retries after the test failures.*
+1. Create RetryAnalyzer class under java/util package, implement IRetryAnalyzer TestNG interface.
+2. Override the retry method with condition, which will return true until the tries maximum amount is reached.
+3. Use `retryAnalyzer = RetryAnalyzer.class` inside the @Test annotation parameters in your test methods.

 ## Useful commands
 `mvn clean test` - runs the test suite, specified in your pom.xlm file.
 Make sure to add the 'configuration' tag with specific file, having test suite.
 Can be run via terminal/shell, IDEA terminal, from the Maven IDEA tab.